 There are numerous nonprofit organizations that are active in constructing, managing, and preserving affordable housing in the region.
 According to Affordable Housing Online, there are 12,585 units of affordable housing in 138 properties throughout the county, including those operated by the Housing Authority.
-More than half of these affordable units are in the City of Fresno; however, every city and several unincorporated communities also contain affordable housing providers has been Self-Help Enterprises.
+More than half of these affordable units are in the City of Fresno; however, every city and several unincorporated communities also contain affordable housing units.
+Within the smaller cities and unincorporated areas, one of the more active nonprofit housing providers has been Self-Help Enterprises.
 Self-Help Enterprises focuses on providing self-help housing, sewer and water development, housing rehabilitation, multifamily housing, and homebuyer programs in the San Joaquin Valley of California.
 They currently assist the City of Coalinga to oversee their housing rehabilitation and down payment assistance programs.